Information for U.S. Citizen Victims of Crime in Papua New Guinea

 Special Information for Cases of Sexual Assault and Rape: Physical evidence is very important in sexual assault cases and can deteriorate as time passes.
 As such, victims should not change clothes, avoid bathing if possible, and have a physical exam at the first opportunity.
 You should take these steps even if you are unsure about whether to report the crime to police.
 If you decide to pursue a prosecution later, these steps preserve evidence that will assist the prosecutor.
 In Papua New Guinea, sexual assault is defined as all sexual behavior such as unwanted touching, incest, or indecent exposure that is achieved out of violence.
 Rape is defined as forced sex without the person’s consent or agreement.
 The legal definition for sexual assault and rape do not vary from region to region.

 While rape/sexual assault charges may be filed without a medical exam, the lack of medical exam may affect the trial.
 Forensic sexual assault exams are authorized by the police and the courts.
-Obstetricians and Gynecologists normally perform the sexual assault exams.
+Obstetricians and gynecologists normally perform the sexual assault exams.
 Victims of sexual assault may go to any medical clinic.
-Most private hospitals charge a minimum fee of at least K50.
+Most private hospitals charge a minimum fee.
 A forensic sexual assault exam involves taking fingernail scrapings, saliva samples, vaginal/penile/anal swabs, pelvic exams, DNA samples, and photographs.
 You may bring a support person along with you during the examination.
 If you have consulted a private doctor, you will be responsible for the cost of the examination.
 You should seek medical attention to determine if you have been injured in any way and to discuss treatment and prevention options for pregnancy and sexually transmitted diseases.
 Emergency contraception (the morning-after pill) is available in Papua New Guinea as well as HIV prophylaxis.